wroge/sqlt/README.md

 # sqlt - SQL Templates

-This module (ab)uses Go's template engine to create a SQL builder and ORM.
+This module (ab)uses Go's template engine to create an SQL builder and ORM.
 Just take a look at the code and let me know what you think of this approach.
 Might be dumb, but it surprisingly works pretty well.

 ## Quick Notes

-- prevents SQL injection by replacing values with placeholders
+- it prevents SQL injection by replacing values with placeholders,
-- you can use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system
+- use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system,
-- own scanners can be implemented by adding a template function with the return type sqlt.Scanner
+- implement own scanner by adding a template function with the return type sqlt.Scanner,
-- Expr function can be used for better readability - '?' is replaced at execution time with the correct placeholder
+- Expr function can be used for better readability - '?' is replaced at execution time with the correct placeholder.

 ## Example